Configuring BMC Digital Workplace for Remedy Single Sign-On

 - Stop the DWPTomcat service.

-- Copy the following JARs from installer/Disk1/files/rsso-agent/ into tomcat/external-conf/lib folder:
+- Copy the following JARs from the installer/Disk1/files/rsso-agent/ into tomcat/external-conf/lib folder:

 - Copy the following properties files from installer/Disk1/files/rsso-agent/ into tomcat/external-conf folder:

-rsso-agent.properties—modify this file manually to point to correct and new RSSO server that is compatible with the sso sdk.
+rsso-agent.properties—Modify this file manually to point to the correct and new RSSO server that is compatible with the SSO SDK.

 The configuration in rsso-agent.properties is similar to Mid Tier integration, except

-The value of the agent-id property in rsso-agent.properties file should be a unique identifier, but should be same on all nodes in a BMC Digital Workplace cluster.
-It is recommended that you set its value to a simple identifier instead of a HTTP URL.
-For example,
+The value of the agent-id property in the rsso-agent.properties file should be a unique identifier, but should be the same on all nodes in a BMC Digital Workplace cluster.
+You should set its value to a simple identifier instead of an HTTP URL (for example,

 For more information, see in the Remedy SSO online documentation.